Terry Adkins: Works in Exhibitions

 The art exhibition "Nenuphar," features various sculptures and mixed media artworks by Terry Adkins, held at the Salon 94 gallery, located in New York City, in 2014.
 This art exhibition was to showcase similarities between two very different men: Yves Klein, the French Nouveau Réaliste, and the American George Washington Carver, who was born a slave but went on to become a renowned agricultural chemist, inventor and educator, he also became a musician, painter and creator of dyes and pigments.
 This exhibition shows how Adkins's extensive historical research revealed loose connections related to botany, music and the nautical, but more importantly his linking of the two men resulted in some arresting works that sparked a satisfy-ing frisson (Ruble, 2014: 154–155).
 This subject matter of Adkins work helps us understand more of the thought process into his work.

 "Meteor Stream" is an exhibition of work by Terry Adkins at the American Academy in Rome.
-The show as the culmination of a ten-year cycle on 19th abolitionist folk hero John Brown.
+The show as the culmination of a ten-year cycle on nineteenth-century abolitionist folk hero John Brown.
 In each of various locations across the United States connected with Brown's life, Adkins collaborated with members of the local community and merged newly discovered objects into the installations.
 The show amounted to a multilayers testimonial that compressed time and integrated historical events and otherworldly meanings.
+Adkins' sculpture "Last Trumpet" was prominently featured at the Museum of Modern Art's Artist’s Choice: Grace Wales Bonner's "Spirit Movers" exhibition in 2024.
+Ruby City has Bouquet, 2000, permanently on view.